bensanmorris/behavioural_fingerprinting/README.md

 [My original presentation video](https://youtu.be/ZaBt7gynkx4) - I had to keep it under 3 minutes so apologies for the speed of delivery.

-# Approach
-- Vectorise file activity performed by an application (and its constituent files).
-A file system driver will assist by intercepting file system access, obtaining the originating application / application file performing the file access, convert this file path into a key code that will be used as an index into a sparse matrix (i.e. a "cell" in the matrix that represents this unique file / file's hash), colour the cell according to the type of access being performed by the file i.e. RED = READ, GREEN = WRITE, BLUE = ADD, ALPHA = DELETE.
-Each color channel in the cell's value will be a monotonically increasing value.
-- Encode this vectorisation into sparse matrix form ([this may help](https://github.com/google/neural-tangents))
-- Collect, for a given application, multiple vectorised fingerprints accross many machines and users
-- Train a classifier on this fingerprint data for each application

-NB.
-Future iterations might look at other sources of application behaviour using a similar approach (network access for instance).

-# Vectorising the file system
-It is not known yet if the hierarchical nature of an application's files and the areas of the file system it touches form strong features for classification / detection so ideally the key code that uniquely identifies an application's file touching the file system might be some form of hierarchical hash.

 # Prototype 1

 For the initial prototype we use supervised learning as follows: